VMLYR/Drupal-KIT/readme.md

 Development and docksal settings files are automatically included via the `environment.settings.php` file, if they exist.
 These files are ignored by git and helpful for development overrides such as disabling cache or allowing verbose error reporting.
-The fin `init-project` / `init-sites` commands automatically copy a `settings.local.php` and `settings.docksal.php` into each sites directories to better assist local development.
+The KitScriptHandler script, which is ran by composer, automatically copies a `settings.local.php` and `settings.docksal.php` into each sites directories to better assist local development.

-#### Environments + _Profilo_ Profile
+#### Environments + the VMLY&R Profiles (_Profilo_ and _Kastoro_)
-The _Profilo_ profile includes config-split options by default, and has additional tasks during install to establish the default configuration and each split's configuration, as well as import as the local environment before the installation is complete.
+The VMLY&R profiles include config-split options by default, and have additional tasks during install to establish the default configuration and each split's configuration, as well as import as the local environment before the installation is complete.